Skip to main content

 Ks4:

-Students will have 8 hours a fortnight in both year 10 and 11.
+Students will have 7 hours a fortnight in year 10 and 8 hours a fortnight in year 11.

-We follow the Edexcel 2 year scheme of work which is inline with the exam board we use in the GCSE’s.
+We follow a scheme of learning that we developed to meet the needs of our students.
 Each block of work is delivered in a set number of lessons which allows us to both push and challenge but also support and assist students as required.
 This is similar to the way they are taught in KS3 and ensures consistency across key stages.

-Students are entered either for Foundation or Higher tier with the final decision being made around the Easter of Year 11.
+Students are entered either for the Edexcel exam board at Foundation or Higher tier with the final decision being made around the Easter of Year 11.
 Although this is often a straightforward decision sometimes it requires additional exam board led diagnostic testing.

 Again the GCSE course covers a wide range of topics from;